 After the War

-With the departure of the Ninety-First Division, the Thirteenth Division was organized at Camp Lewis with Brigadier General James A. Irons (1857-1921) commanding.
-They were training in trench warfare when the Armistice was signed on November 11, 1918.
+With the departure of the Ninety-First Division, the Thirteenth Division was organized at Camp Lewis with General Irons commanding.
+Its men were training in trench warfare when the Armistice ending the war was signed on November 11, 1918.
 Camp Lewis changed gears and converted to a separation center.
 At the Armistice, the camp population stood at 8,000 and a discharge system was established to release 300 per day.
 Additional soldiers returned to the camp from overseas beginning in January 1919 and brought the camp population to 13,800 with 500 per day discharged.

 Recreation became important as separating soldiers had fewer training duties and to keep morale high diversions became necessary.
 Greene Park remained busy and camp sports program stayed active.
 A number of drafted professional baseball players in the camp participated in unit and the post team.
 In 1918 the Northwest professional league recognized the Camp Lewis team abilities and invited it to join the league, but military obligations prevented its participation.